rijkt/rijkt.link/content/blog/backup-writeup.md

 # Pain Points

 This holiday season I sought to address some issues in my home setup.
 I experienced a lot of friction in using multiple computers and trying to avoid Cloud Services like those offered by Google.
 In the past I was content storing all my personal data on the desktop I used as a daily driver.
 By now I mostly work on my Laptop and am used to accessing everything from my phone as well.
-Everything except important or personal files that still sat on my desktop on an encrypted drive.
+Everything, except important or personal files that still sat on my desktop on an encrypted drive.

 The drive encryption stems from an attempt to devise a feasible backup strategy a few years back.
 I used to clone the encrypted drive onto an external one and store that in my closet.
 I needed to encrypt everything, you see, in case the loose drive ever got away.
+Because the backup was encrypted and I wanted to clone the whole drive, the desktop's HDD had to be encrypted as we..
 This introduced more complexity and friction in accessing my data on the desktop.
 The approach of manual backups was a bit fiddly and required planning and motivated effort.

 Because of this I've been living without functional backups for quite some time.
-The existential dread of losing everything because of hardware failure or many, many other imagined horrors were another key motivator in this project.
-Striking a balance between ease of use and paranoia.
-A theme in all my self-hosting.
+The existential dread of losing everything to hardware failure or many, many other imagined horrors were another key motivator in this project.
+To strike a balance between ease of use and paranoia - a theme in all my self-hosting.

 # Goals